loopandlearn/news/docs/edition/2026-06-25.md

 **The minimum version for building the next-dev branch of Loop is iOS 18**.

-A tester discovered that while the app built onto an iOS 17.3 phone, it crashed when trying to take an action like adding a pump.

 And what is the next-dev branch, you might ask?
 It is the testing branch for what will eventually be Loop version 4.0.
-It has a lot of updates and improvements brought to the Open-Source Loop app from the Open-Source portion of the Tidepool Loop app.
+It has a lot of updates and improvements.
+Many of these improvements were brought into Loop by volunteers using the Open-Source portion of the Tidepool Loop app.

 **Any phone that runs iOS 17 can be updated to iOS 18 or 26.
 So go ahead and update your phone before trying to test this new version.**